vlocityinc/qe-takehome-tests/README.md

-# QeSeleniumTakeHome
+# Vlocity Quality Engineering Take Home Selenium Test #1

+This take home test will allow us to evaluate candidates ability to use testNg, Selenium Webdriver, Chrome, Chrome Tools, and Java.
+This take home test requires Java 8, Maven 3, and git.
+If you need to adapt it to work with your environment, that is ok, just add comments in the files where appropriate.

-Add additonial tests to the project.
-You will be writing Selenium tests against https://www.wikipedia.org/
+The candidate will be writing Selenium tests against https://www.wikipedia.org/

 ## Verify Feature Languages